adobe/butler/README.md

 Valid schemes are: blob (Azure), etcd, file, http (or https), and s3 (AWS)

 ### Use of Environment Variables
-Butler supports the usre of environment variables.
+Butler supports the use of environment variables.
 Any field that is prefixed with `env:` will be looked up in the environment.
 This will work for all command line options, and MOST configuration file options.

 There are only a few places in the configuration file where environment variables will not be used.
 Any value that is used which defines a new section/nest for the butler configuration will not look up any environment variables.
 This is due to how the configuration file is nested.